Admissions for the 2024/2025 cohort of the Certificate in Financing and Deploying Clean Energy will open January 2024.

 During the admissions process, you will be asked to answer all three of the following short questions, each under a 300-word limit:

-- Please describe your career and academic objectives and how this certificate from Yale will help you achieve them.
+- Please describe your professional and academic objectives and how this certificate from Yale will help you achieve them.

 - Drawing on your professional or academic experience, please describe one challenge to scaling up or accelerating the financing and/or deploying of clean energy today.

 - What one innovation are you excited about in the clean energy sector and why?
 Innovation here is understood broadly and could relate to technology, business, finance, policy, or any other relevant topic.

 Before you start your application, you must identify and reach out to one individual that will provide a letter of recommendation in support of your application.
 The online application form will ask that you list their name, title and contact information.